Saurabhcoder-cloud/Website/TaxHelpAI/README.md

 - SendGrid-backed reminder engine with node-cron scheduler
 - Next.js dashboard with tabs for chat, filing, refund calculator, documents, and subscription management

+## How TaxHelp AI Works

+1. **Getting Started** – Visitors land on the multilingual marketing page, choose their preferred language, and create an account or sign in.
+Successful authentication stores a JWT that the frontend reuses for all subsequent API calls, keeping the session active across page refreshes.
+2. **Dashboard Experience** – Authenticated users reach the dashboard where the active subscription tier is displayed alongside quick links to each tool.
+Every tab (Chat Assistant, Refund Calculator, File Taxes, Documents, Subscription Plan) lives on its own route and requests data from the backend with loading and error states.
+3. **AI Chat Assistant** – The chat interface sends each question, language choice, and user ID to `/chat/ask`.
+The backend performs a retrieval-augmented lookup, calls OpenAI when available (or a mock otherwise), optionally translates the answer, and returns IRS citations that are rendered under every response bubble.
+4. **Refund Calculator** – Users provide filing status, income, dependents, deductions, and withholding; the frontend posts the payload to `/api/tax/calculate`, then renders the taxable income, tax due, refund amount, and whether a balance is owed or a refund is expected.
+5. **OCR Filing Workflow** – The File Taxes tab accepts W‑2/1099 uploads.
+The backend runs OCR (mocking Vision when no key is present), maps results to Form 1040 fields, reuses the tax calculator, generates a pdf-lib summary, stores metadata, and responds with a download link that surfaces in both the immediate results view and the Documents tab for later retrieval.
+6. **Subscription Management** – When a user selects Standard, Pro, or Premium, the frontend requests `/api/payment/create-checkout-session`.
+In production Stripe redirects to checkout; in development mock URLs are returned.
+Upon successful payment, the webhook upgrades the user plan, extends the expiry, logs a payment record, and the dashboard reflects the new access level.
+7. **Reminders & Notifications** – A scheduled job checks for plans nearing expiry.
+If SendGrid credentials exist, reminder emails are sent automatically; otherwise the action is logged for local debugging.
+Admins can also trigger the job manually through `/api/reminder/send`.

 ## Prerequisites

 - Node.js 18+